 A Rafter Being InstalledA timber rafter is being placed between bents.
 Notice the notches in the bottom of the rafter and in the top of the bent.

 Once the bents are in position, the 2x4 bracing is released and the bents are spread open a few inches so the connectors can be put into place.

 When the connectors are in place, the bents are pulled tight with come alongs and the connectors' tenons are pegged tight with hardwood pegs that are driven into place by hand.

 Next, purlins are lowered into their pockets.
 Then hardwood wedges are driven into the purlin pockets to secure the joint.

-Entire pre-assembled sections are picked up and lowered into place.
-This cupola is for an octagon church frame.
+Entire prea-ssembled sections are picked up and lowered into place.
+This assembly will top the ridge a barn frame.

 Tighten & Finish The Frame

-Finally, the timber frame is tightened and completed.
-A tree is nailed to the high gable.
-Nailing a tree to a timber frame is a German tradition that builders carry out even to this day.
+Finally, the timber frame is tightened and completed except for the tree on the high gable.
+Nailing a tree to a timber frame is a good luck German tradition that builders carry out even to this day.